Last updated

 Illustrative numbers (not advice): suppose a toy input set produces an intermediate value of 120 and a rate multiplier of 1.08 - the tool would surface the composed blood type compatibility calculator so you can trace how the pieces combine.
 Swap in your own figures to mirror a contract, payslip, or invoice you are allowed to model.

-How the logic is expressed on this page: the implementation follows ABO: O→O only; A←A/O; B←B/O; AB←any; Rh− recipient accepts Rh− donor only (red cells, simplified) The UI maps your fields into that relationship, validates obvious mistakes (empty values, impossible ranges where detectable), and returns a readable breakdown.
-Category context (Calculators) determines which related tools we recommend next, because people who finish blood type compatibility (red cells) often continue with a neighboring calculator or converter rather than stopping at a single number.
+How the logic is expressed on this page: the implementation follows ABO: O→O only; A←A/O; B←B/O; AB←any; Rh− recipient accepts Rh− donor only (red cells, simplified) The UI maps your fields into that relationship, validates obvious mistakes such as empty values or impossible ranges where detectable, and returns a readable breakdown.

 Blood Type Compatibility (Red Cells) is optimized for blood type compatibility calculator with the fields you see on this page.
 Age Calculator shifts the question slightly-open it when your next step needs its specific inputs rather than forcing everything through one form.